data-gymnasia/courses/content/linear-algebra/content.md

 These operations are defined componentwise, and they have simple geometric interpretations:

-    ol
+1. Summing vectors concatenates them tail-to-head, and
-      li.md Summing vectors concatenates them tail-to-head, and li.md Multiplying a vector by a positive real number $k$ preserves its direction and multiplies its norm by $k$.
+2. Multiplying a vector by a positive real number $k$ preserves its direction and multiplies its norm by $k$.

     .row.padded
       .grow